More buyers are bidding over the asking price for properties than at any point in the last seven years.

 A survey conducted by Savills last year found that younger buyers are increasingly looking for homes with gardens, separate areas where they can work from home and high-speed internet.

-If you are thinking of selling this year, have a think about how your property fits with what buyers are searching for, and consider any improvements you could make to make your home rise in value and attract greater interest.
+If you are thinking of selling this year, have a think about how your property fits with what buyers are searching for, and consider any you could make to make your home rise in value and attract greater interest.